madscodess/weather-app/README.md

-# Weather App
+# Weather App - Vanilla JS
-Web application that retrieved and displays data from an API.
+Web application that retrieves and displays data from an API.
 It is built using HTML, CSS, Bootstrap and JavaScript.

 [Project live preview is here](https://madscodess.github.io/weather-app/)
 # Features